Synerin/GroupPlaylistShuffler/README.md

 Shuffling is equal to the extent that any song has a equal opportunity to appear at a given index.
 However, with multiple users, it becomes more likely that a given user will have to wait longer for any of their songs to appear.
 The method employed here makes it so that each user has to wait at most 2 * (N - 1) songs between their own, where N is the total number of users.
 Furthermore, a given user can have **at most** two songs played consecutively.

 ### What are the limitations of this tool?
-Currently, this tool only supports cases where each provided file has an equal number of songs listed.
+Currently, this tool only supports cases where each provided file (representing a user's individual playlist) has an equal number of songs listed.
 Discrepencies will return an error.
 This is something that may be resolved in the future.

 ### What is the Fisher-Yates shuffle?
 The Fisher-Yates shuffle, also known as the Knuth shuffle, is an algorithm able to produce every permutation of provided input with equal probability.
 Originally with a time complexity of O(n<sup>2</sup>), the method provided in main.cs is the modern algorithm, with time complexity of O(n).
 This method was introduced by Richard Durstenfeld in 1964, and is as follows: